cloudmesh/classes/docs/source/overview.rst

 * http://registrar.indiana.edu/browser/soc4168/INFO/INFO-I523.shtml

-.. todo:: Put table of course numbers here with columns coursenumber, title, description. where description indicates what this is for.
+.. todo:: Jerome.
+Put table of course numbers here with columns coursenumber, title, description. where description indicates what this is for.

 About This Course